TheTalentCat/website/_posts/2019/May/2019-5-28-Qualifying-Questions-To-Tee-Up-The-Solution-Kaboom.md

 ---
 ![](/assets/img/WalkAwayFromExplosion.webp)

 Are you a problem-solving professional looking to differentiate yourself from the amateur, the mediocre, and the "good enough"?
 Qualification skills enable you to identify the heart of a matter so you can accomplish decisive action.
 Win with empathy!
-Add these five questions to your utility belt to deliver the professional solution.
+Blow it up with these five icebreakers.

 * **What brought you to the point where you felt it was a good idea to get some help?**